 You should plan on purifying your water in almost all locales.
 You can buy water purification tablets but they can also disrupt the natural bacteria in your digestive system.
 You can also now get mini-UV sterlizers called SteriPens http://www.steripen.com

 I've used them camping and trekking in Southeast Asia, the Pacific Islands and the mainland USA and am happy with them. almost 9 years ago

 I always take puritabs, but have never used them.
 I get the lodge to boil water each evening for me which they put into my Sigg bottle - it acts as a hot water bottle in my sleeping bag as well, then is cool enough to drink the next day.

 I have heard of the "steripens", but have never used them.

-Regarding water, do not even use the unsterilised water to brush your teeth, unless you want to risk visiting the toilet regularly for a few days! over 8 years ago
+Regarding water, do not even use the unsterilised water to brush your teeth, unless you want to risk visiting the toilet regularly for a few days! almost 9 years ago